-HEMYOCK TOMORROW is a vision for the future which outlines our priorities for the next X years.
+HEMYOCK TOMORROW is a vision for the future which outlines our priorities for the next five years.
 It has been prepared by the community for the community:

-- Three open meetings were held in late 2015 and early 2016 in order to discuss people's concerns and hopes for the future. - This was followed by the establishment of seven working groups consisting of parishioners and parish councillors which met in order to prepare draft versions of the sections presented herein. - Summaries of each group's reports were presented at the Annual Parish Meeting held on March 29th 2017.
+- Three open meetings were held in late 2015 and early 2016 in order to discuss people's concerns and hopes for the future. - This was followed by the establishment of seven working groups consisting of parishioners and parish councillors which met in order to prepare draft versions of the sections presented herein. - Summaries of each group's reports were presented at the Annual Parish Meeting held on March 29th 2017. - The Parish Council approved the final draft document for circulation to all households in the parish on August 2nd 2017.
+Feedback on the document's contents was requested by 15th September 2017. - A meeting of the seven working groups to consider the feedback from parishioners was held on 29th January 2018. - The final document was completed on March 1st 2018 and presented to the Annual Parish Meeting on 27th April 2018.